-One way is to estimate that you will need 70 to 80 percent of your pre-retirement gross income.
+One approach is to estimate that you will need 70 to 80 percent of your pre-retirement gross income.
 That’s the rule of thumb many financial advisers use.
-The other way is to create a monthly budget.

 If you’re not close to being able to retire on 80 percent of your gross pre-retirement income, “back into a simpler, easier lifestyle,” Ready said, “especially if you have no dependents at this point in your life.”